Here, you will find:

 Meet Our Team

 Rania Habiby Anderson

-The first time I remember having this question, I was 11 years old.
+The first time I remember having this question, I was 11 or 12 years old.
 It continued to haunt me for most of my life.

 Why did I, and some girls, have the opportunity to study and apply our education, while so many other girls from my part of the world and other developing countries, did not have the same opportunities?

 I grew up, literally and figuratively speaking, in the desert.
 I grew up in the Middle East, a place where it was and often still is difficult for women to have the unencumbered freedom and empowerment to seek career and business success.
 Yet, just like seeing water in an oasis, I also saw (and still see) examples of highly-educated women who have careers and businesses and who even in the 1970s, had figured a way to have what they wanted.

 Like many of the women I’ve met, and who you’ll meet here, my family and especially my father believed in me.
 He often said that the greatest gift he could give his children was the gift of education.
 And so, I had the opportunity when I was 16 years old to attend university in the United States.
 One of my professors in my Masters program at Georgetown University was former U.S. Secretary of State Madeleine Albright.
 That was my first hand experience with a woman who had achieved the highest level of success in her field.

 After graduate school, I began a career in banking working for two institutions which ultimately became part of Bank of America.
 At the fast growing bank, I had many training, development and job opportunities.
 Delivering results and with the guidance of mentors and sponsors, I enjoyed fast track career progression.
 I left the corporate world in 1997 to start and grow a business consulting and executive coaching practice.
 Over time, I focused my coaching, work, volunteer efforts and mentoring exclusively on women.